Communication vs. Comprehension: Why Talking Doesn't Always Fix It

 You can explain your feelings perfectly, but if his behavior never changes, you don't have a communication problem—you have a comprehension problem.

-A common scenario in struggling modern relationships goes like this: You feel neglected, so you sit your partner down and clearly, calmly explain your feelings using perfect "I" statements.
+A common scenario in modern relationships goes like this: You feel neglected, so you sit your partner down and clearly, calmly explain your feelings.
 He nods, apologizes, and says he understands.
 For three days, his behavior improves.
 On the fourth day, he reverts exactly to his old patterns.
-You think to yourself, "I just need to communicate my needs better.
-I need to explain it in a different way."
+You think to yourself, "I just need to explain it in a different way."

 This is a dangerous psychological trap.
-Women are often conditioned to believe that if a relationship is failing, they just haven't communicated well enough.
-But in this scenario, you do not have a communication problem; you have a comprehension and respect problem.
+Women, in particular, are often socialized to take the role of the "Relationship Manager."
+We are conditioned to believe that if a relationship is failing, we simply haven't "communicated" well enough.
+But in this scenario, you do not have a communication problem; you have a **comprehension and respect problem**.

 The Exhaustion of Over-Explaining